Last Updated on Aug 23, 2020

 Solution 5: Reinstall MacOS that Repair Corrupted System

-Take action on MacOS software, Repair the MacOS without erase data that saved on Macintosh HD drive.
+Take action on MacOS software, Repair the MacOS without erasing data that saved on Macintosh HD drive.
 To do that follow the below steps and backup all important data to Time Machine for the security purpose.
-Reinstall MacOS will take a time because it’s depends on internet connection speed, During the Reinstall MacOS request your Mac first download latest compatible MacOS to Mac and install on Mac after that.
+Reinstall MacOS will take time because it depends on internet connection speed, During the Reinstall MacOS request your Mac first download the latest compatible MacOS to Mac and install on Mac after that.

-- Go to Apple Logo on Mac and Click on Restart option.
+- Go to Apple Logo on Mac and Click on the Restart option.

-- Second option is “Reinstall MacOS“. – Reinstall a new copy of MacOS.
+- The second option is “Reinstall MacOS“. – Reinstall a new copy of MacOS.

 Solution 6: Create a New Admin Account and Try Again

-Your Mac will create new directory for the New Admin Account that we create from primary Administrator account. also all the settings that doesn’t overwrite from your main account.
-That’s why i recommend to use different Apple ID for the testing purpose, after that we can change to our primary Apple ID under the System Preferences > Profile.
+Your Mac will create a new directory for the New Admin Account that we create from the primary Administrator account. also, all the settings that don’t overwrite from your main account.
+That’s why I recommend using different Apple IDs for testing purposes, after that we can change to our primary Apple ID under the System Preferences > Profile.